Eppo-exp/eppo-docs/docs/quick-starts/your-first-experiment-analysis.md

 ![Write Assignment SQL Query](../../static/img/building-experiments/add-assignment-sql-query.png)

-Recall in the [Set up Feature Flagging](#0-prep-your-data-warehouse-and-set-up-feature-flagging) section that you should have an assignment table in your data warehouse with certain column types.
+Recall in the [Set up experiment assignment](#1-prep-your-data-warehouse-and-set-up-experiment-assignment) section that you should have an assignment table in your data warehouse with certain column types.

 In this step, you're going to write SQL to pull that data.